xcore/sc_usb_device/module_usb_device/doc_design_guide/hid_example.rst

 This section contains a full worked example of a HID device.
 Note, this is provided as a simple example, not a full HID Mouse reference design.

-The example code in this document is intended for XS1-U8 family processors.
+The example code in this document is intended for xCORE-USB (U-Series) devices.
-The code would be very similar for an XS1-L processor (with external ULPI transceiver), with only the declarations and call to ``XUD_Manager()`` being different.
+The code would be very similar for an xCORE General Purpose (L-Series) devices with external ULPI transceiver, with only the declarations and call to ``XUD_Manager()`` being different.

+The full source for this demo is released as the ``HID Class USB Device Demo`` available through the XMOS xTIMEcomposer tool.
+The tool can be downloaded free from www.xmos.com.

 Declarations
 ------------